 For faculty: Simple Syllabus makes the creation of syllabi convenient and efficient for faculty by providing a template with fields for all required and optional elements (eliminating the need to consult syllabus guidelines); accessing and updating of previous syllabi is easy, as are tools generating visually interesting syllabi that include images, audio, and video; much of the necessary information will be centralized and automatically pre-populated into syllabi templates.
 Simple Syllabus also integrates with Canvas.

 For administrators: Simple Syllabus creates an easily searchable database of syllabi and operates as an automatic repository of syllabi; all Simple Syllabus templates are also accessible to people with disabilities.

-We don’t think so, but this is one of the things the pilot will help determine.
 Some degree of uniformity is already built into our current system, given that certain elements are required on all syllabi.
 Simple Syllabus allows considerable creativity in terms of appearance (you can play with fonts and colors, and select among various logos), content types (you can easily import photos, videos, audio, and graphics such as book covers into the syllabus), and content order (you can move most of the elements around within the syllabus).
 Faculty remain in control of all of the course content.